ccollie/valkey-rfc/TimeSeries.md

 configurations.

 We aim to be efficient both in memory usage and performance.
 This is achieved through:
-* use of parallelism and background tasks where appropriate (series compactions, index maintenance, etc)
+* use of parallelism and background tasks where appropriate (multi-chunk fetches, series compactions, index maintenance, etc)
 * efficient memory management (interning for labels, index prefix compression, Roaring Bitmaps for series ids)
 * efficient filtering and indexing

 We have the following terminologies:
 * TimeSeries Object: The top level structure representing the data type.
-It contains meta data and a list of lower-level chunks containing the actual sample data.
+It contains metadata and a list of lower-level chunks containing the actual sample data.
 * Sample: A tuple of timestamp and value.
 * Chunk: A container for samples.
 Chunks have configurable size and encoding policies.